 Check the info on the items detail page on the website.
-If you want to check before ordering or have a questions about something thats out of stock just drop me a line here.
+If you want to check before ordering, or have a question about something that's out of stock just drop me a line here.

 Is all your jewellery made in Ireland?

 Yes!
-I make everything in my little home studio in the west of Ireland.
+I make everything in my little studio in the west of Ireland.

 14 day returns, less postage.
 Jewellery must be unworn and in original condition.
 There is no return on customised items or earrings.
 Please contact me to arrange returns.